 If you are a High School Parishioner looking to give back to Carmel Mission Basilica, we are looking for students who would like to gain community service hours by assisting our First Communion Faith Formation teachers.
-Please contact our Coordinator: Jessica Ortega faithformation@carmelmission.org Training and quidance will be given for all Volunteers.
+Please contact our Coordinator: Jessica Ortega faithformation@carmelmission.org Training and guidance will be given for all Volunteers.
 Top Reasons to Become a Faith Formation Leader - 1.
 You will grow in your own faith, learn the teachings of the Church, and deepen your relationship with Jesus. - Your Baptism calls you to share in Jesus' ministry. - 3.
 Children, teens, and adults in today's world, more than ever, need to hear the Good News of Jesus. - 4.
 Children, teens, and adults in today's world, more than ever, need to encounter good role models of faith. - 5.
 You have much to share with those you'll teach, and you'll have opportunities to share faith with other Faith Formation Volunteers. - 6.
 Today's resources offer outstanding support. - 7.
 You'll be challenged, you'll have fun, and you'll make new friends. - 8.
 You'll be helping the youth of our Parish deepen their relationship with Jesus. - 9.
 You'll be handing on a 2000-year-old Tradition that changes lives. - 10.
 It's our job: Jesus sent us to "go and teach all nations.
-Coffee and Donuts No Coffee and Donuts this Sunday, November 26. - December 3 - December 10 - December 17
+Coffee and Donuts Join us in Crespi Hall for a morning of Hospitality, following our Sunday Masses - December 3 - December 10 - December 17